bredelings/BAli-Phy/doc/man/statreport.md

 : Number of initial lines to skip.

 **-x** _arg_ (=1), **--subsample** _arg_ (=1)
 : Factor by which to sub-sample.
+Reported burn-in values remain in original input-line units.

 **-u** _arg_, **--until** _arg_
 : Read up to this iteration.